InTEGr8or/handex/content/english/_index.md

 ---
 ############################ Banner ##################################
 banner:
+  title: "The One-handed Keyboard you can take anywhere"
-  title : "You can type without looking" subtitle : "Writing text doesn't have to make you look down or sit.
+  subtitle: "Writing text doesn't have to make you look down or sit.
 Execute commands silently."
   call_to_action: Sign up for our email newsletter.
   character_image: "images/ROBO_HAND3_500w.png"
   form_action: "#"